JoseEspinosa/food_addiction_analysis/notes/20200508_my_ini_summary.md

-**Compulsivity**: Total number of shocks in the session of shock test (50 min) performed after the PR test, when each pellet delivered was associated with a punishment, were used to evaluate compulsivity-like behavior, previously described as resistance to punishment5,50.
+**Compulsivity**: Total number of shocks in the session of shock test (50 min) performed after the PR test, when each pellet delivered was associated with a punishment, were used to evaluate compulsivity-like behavior, previously described as resistance to punishment.
 Mice were placed in a self-administration chamber without the metal sheet with holes and consequently with the grid floor exposed (contextual cue).
 In this shock-session, mice were under a FR5 schedule of reinforcement during 50 min with two scheduled changes: at the fourth active lever-response mice received only an electric footshock (0.18 mA, 2 s) without pellet delivery and